capturcus/deadfish/README.md

 Hiding spots need to be created in two parts, visible and "mechanical", similarly to collisions.
 Sprites of a group that makes a hiding spot are linked to the hidingspot object by its name.
 Create a shape on `hidingspots` layer and give it a `name` property.
 Then set the type property of all sprites that make the hiding spot to `hidingspot` and add a custom property `hspotName` with the value equal to the aforementioned name.
 [Tips & Tricks](#tips-&-tricks) might help with easy creation.

+Hiding spot sprites are rendered over decorations and regular objects, so you can create hidden obstacles in large hiding spots, for example.

 #### "Meta" layer

 The objects here are simple shapes, not from a tileset, but created in Tiled on the go.
 Waypoints are circles, playerwalls are rectangles.
 They are recognized by their `type` object property, that being `playerwall` and `waypoint` respectively.